danielraffel/sonicgarbage_project/README.md

 The core script performs the following:
 - Manages audio file processing, including downloading, editing, and combining audio clips.
 - Generates and updates web pages to display and archive the created audio files.

+Notes: if you want to generate more or less audio files adjust `SUCCESSFUL_WAVS_REQUIRED = 12` in `main.py` It's currently set artificially low to 3 because I am running this on a [Google e2-micro instance](https://cloud.google.com/free/docs/free-cloud-features?hl=en#compute) (eg Always Free Tier) and it seems to have hiccups if I generate and convert too many.
+I've generated up to 12 files without hiccups and will keep testing.

 ## How to access the audio files
 Right clicking should download the audio files.